antonfirsov/docs/2024/05-May/dotnet-docs-link-to-source-code/dotnet-docs-link-to-source-code.md

 [Source Link](https://github.com/dotnet/sourcelink) is a technology that enables .NET developers to debug the source code of assemblies referenced by their applications.
 Though originally intended for source debugging, Source Link is perfectly adaptable to our scenario.
 Every .NET project which enabled Source Link will generate a mapping from a relative folder path to an absolute repository URL in PDB (Program Database).
 This is as described in the [Go To Definition improvements for external source in Roslyn](https://devblogs.microsoft.com/dotnet/go-to-definition-improvements-for-external-source-in-roslyn/#source-link) blog post by [@davidwengier](https://github.com/davidwengier).

 To view the `Source Link` entry, you can open the DLL using dotPeek or [ILSpy](https://github.com/icsharpcode/ILSpy).
-The following screenshot shows an example accessing the `Source Link` entry with dotPeek by navigating to `Portable PDB Metadata` then the `CustomDebugInformation` table:
+The following screenshot shows an example accessing the `Source Link` entry of `System.Private.CoreLib` with dotPeek by navigating to `Portable PDB Metadata` then the `CustomDebugInformation` table:

 ![Source Link in PDB](sourcelink-pdb.png)